| Title: | Stan Models for Item Response Theory |

 models.

-NAs are not permitted, but missing responses may simply be ommitted
+NAs are not permitted, but missing responses may simply be omitted

 instead.